Organizational Supervision, BS

 • All students will be required to complete a minimum of 34 credit hours of 300/400 level courses.

-• Students in Junior standing (at least 60 credits) who have not earned an Associates degree will be required to complete an undergraduate certificate or minor towards completion in their BOS degree.
+• Students in Junior standing (at least 60 credits) who have not earned an associate's degree will be required to complete an undergraduate certificate or minor towards completion in their BOS degree.
+We recommend BOS students complete the Business and Professional Communication and Leadership certificate if they do not have an associate's degree or a minor.

 • A 2.0 GPA is required to graduate from the program.